pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Again, he was circling back to the start.
 I hated being interrogated.
 I hated being diagnosed.
 If I weren't intrigued by his luminous thread, I wouldn't even be tolerating this talk.

 "It was my mistake.
-I saw no sense of justice in the teachers' eyes.
+I saw no trace of justice in the teachers' eyes.
 But I reported what I saw anyway, in case I was mistaken.
 Unfortunately, I wasn't," I explained respectfully.

 His eyes brightened with curiosity.